51:12 “I, I am the one who consoles you.

 Then he will permit you to possess the land;

-you will see the demise of evil men.
+you will see the demise of the wicked.

 growing in influence, like a green tree grows in its native soil.